opengeospatial/GeoDCAT-SWG/workshops/2024/OGC_Metadata_Codesprint/Readme.md

 > **_NOTE:_** A pre-event webinar will be held on 24 October 2024 at 19:00 Australian Eastern Time  (08:00 UTC) to review proposals and use cases.
 Please attend, share your ideas and build teams to work on these during the Code Sprint.
 GoTo Meeting link - https://meet.goto.com/791037533

 This hybrid online and in-person Sprint will focus on standards related to creation, storage and exchange of metadata for geospatial information.
-The Sprint will be held at the University of New South Wales in Sydney, Australia (map)[https://www.learningenvironments.unsw.edu.au/physical-spaces/anita-b-lawrence-centre] from November 18-19, 2024 and is sponsored by our host, AURIN.
+The Sprint will be held at the University of New South Wales in Sydney, Australia from November 18-19, 2024 and is sponsored by our host, AURIN.
 The venue will be the Anita B. Lawrence Centre, Lv4, room 4035 at University of New South Wales in Sydney, Australia.
+The map is at https://www.learningenvironments.unsw.edu.au/physical-spaces/anita-b-lawrence-centre

 Participation in the code sprint and pre-event webinar is free.